-Smoking remains America’s leading cause of disease and preventable death, resulting in more than 443,000 fatalities annually.
+Smoking remains America’s leading cause of disease and preventable death, resulting in nearly half a million fatalities annually.
 More than 8 million Americans live with a smoking-related illness or conditions.

 The clay found in cat litter is used in cigarettes as filler.
-This allows tobacco companies to “weigh down” their cigarettes so that they will fall into the “large cigar” category-helping the companies avoid taxes.
+This allows tobacco companies to “weigh down” their cigarettes so that they will fall into the “large cigar” category, thus helping the companies avoid taxes.

 Benzene is a known cause of acute myeloid leukemia, and cigarette smoke is a major source of benzene exposure.
-Among U.S. smokers, 90 percent of benzene exposures come from cigarettes.
+Among U.S. smokers, 90 percent of benzene exposure come from cigarettes.

 Radioactive lead and polonium are both present in low levels in cigarette smoke.